dashrathpawara/SafeSquidLabs_technical-task/README.md

 ## Introduction
 This Bash script monitors various system resources and presents them in a dashboard format.
 The script refreshes the data every 20 seconds, providing real-time insights.
 Additionally, it allows users to call specific parts of the dashboard individually using command-line switches.

-Sure!
-I'll provide more detailed explanations for each requirement.

 ### Requirements

 1. **Top 10 Most Used Applications**